OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group.md

 This ad group level target setting is not used directly in the auction.
 The product group [Bid Adjustment](ad-group-product-partition.md#bidadjustment) is used to boost your partner's [Bid](ad-group-product-partition.md#bid).

 > [!NOTE]
-> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Cooperative bidding.
-Not everyone is enabled for Cooperative bidding yet.
-If you don't, don't worry.
-It's coming soon.
+> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Sponsored Products.
+Sponsored Products are only available in the United States and are currently under open beta.

 **Add:** Required if the [Bid Option](#bidoption) is set to BidBoost, and otherwise you may not set this field.
 **Update:** Optional if the [Bid Option](#bidoption) is set to BidBoost, and otherwise you may not set this field.